saraiva3/Shape-of-War/README.md

 1. Get all interested links, in this case, all links that points to a page containing information about international wars
 2. Remove the unnacessary links, for this work, only 1800 to 2017 were important
 3. Scrape all the info from the tables (BeaufifulSoup has been used for this)
-4. Clean all the data that you collect by filtering only the contries and conflicts that happened between countries
+4. Clean and filter all the data that you collected (Brute force so far)
 5. Create the multigraph (NetworkX has been used for this)